Bothe–Geiger coincidence experiment: Motivation

 Compton effect.
 Incident photon (with wavelenghth λ) hits an electron in a target.
 This produces a scattered photon (with wavelenghth λ>λ) and a recoil electron.

 In 1923, Arthur Compton had shown experimentally that x-rays were scattered elastically by free electrons, in accordance to the conservation of energy.
 The scattered photon had a lower frequency than the incoming photon, according to the Planck–Einstein relation for the energy E=ℏω (ℏ is Planck constant and ω is the angular frequency), while the remaining energy was transmitted to the recoil electron.

 This discovery started a debate between those that believed that the energy was always conserved like Compton, Albert Einstein and Wolfgang Pauli, and those who believed it was only statistically valid.
 Bohr, Kramers and Slater published their BKS theory in February 1924 in Zeitschift für Physik, arguing against energy conservation in individual atomic scattering events.
 They also considered that light could be treated classically without the need of the light quanta hypothesis of Einstein.

 After finishing his doctoral degree under the supervision of Max Planck in 1913, Walther Bothe joined the radioactivity group in the Physikalisch-Technische Reichsanstalt in Charlottenburg, Berlin, to work with Hans Geiger, at that time head of the lab.
 Bothe studied Compton scattering with x-rays using a cloud chamber filled with hydrogen.

-Shortly after the publication of the BKS theory, Hans and Geiger announced in the same journal an experiment proposal to test BKS theory.
+Shortly after the publication of the BKS theory, Bothe and Geiger announced in the same journal an experiment proposal to test BKS theory.

 Werner Heisenberg remained agnostic with respect to BKS theory.
 In a letter to Arnold Sommerfeld, he wrote: